The OmniaDrop comes in four different versions.

 Alternatively you can use the files of the OmniaDrop extruder and adapt it to your specific carriage.

-If you have a enclosed printer then choose the PC/PBT material option, since this materials can handle ambient temperatures of 60°C and above.
-The PCB/PBT material option only comes in a black/white colour combination.
+The parts are printed in PC/PBT.
+This materials can handle ambient temperatures of up to 65°C. The PCB/PBT material option only comes in a black/white colour combination.

 Which material is used for the metal parts of the OmniaDrop?